ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The URL to which a response can be posted.

 status (required, string):
-: The status of this authorization.
+: The status of this challenge.
 Possible values are: "pending", "valid", and "invalid".

 validated (optional, string):
-: The time at which this challenge was completed by the server, encoded in the format specified in RFC 3339 {{RFC3339}}.
+: The time at which the server considered this challenge complete, encoded in the format specified in RFC 3339 {{RFC3339}}.
 This field is REQUIRED if the "status" field is "valid".